 55 Washington Square South (at Thompson Street)

 Accessible entrance available at 243 Thompson Street

 Join members of the West Village Chorale on Wednesday, April 26th for an evening of music and wine!
 The evening will feature performances from talented artists, “paired” with wines curated by our friend Patrick Watson of Brooklyn’s Smith & Vine.

 Don’t miss this opportunity to enjoy world-class performances, learn a little bit about wine, and support the West Village Chorale!

-A portion of the $50 ticket price is tax-deductible as a contribution to the West Village Chorale.
+Be a patron of the arts!
+A portion of the ticket price is tax-deductible as a donation to the West Village Chorale.

 Justin Beck, Bass-Baritone

 Bass-baritone Justin Beck has had a varied career both as an opera and concert soloist.
 He studied music with a focus on vocal performance at the University of Texas at Austin, and Texas State University.
 He was a Young Artist at Austin Lyric Opera for two seasons singing roles in Gounod’s Faust, Puccini’s La fanciulla del West, and Verdi’s Rigoletto.
 He also spent two summers at the Aspen Music Festival in their Opera Theater Center.
 Additional opera credits include three seasons with Opera Company of Middlebury in Vermont performing in Massenet’s Thaïs, Puccini’s La rondine, and Bizet’s The Pearl Fishers.
 Other favorite roles include Leporello in Mozart’s Don Giovanni, and Dr. Falke & Frank in J. Strauss Jr.’s Die Fledermaus, both with Opera Manhattan.